Home

 Dental and Gum Problems

 Tooth decay, abscesses, and gingivitis are all culprits that cause great pain to our dogs.
 Dogs suffering from dental or gum diseases usually drool, sometimes cough, and have no appetite.
-Read more about dog dental care here.
+It is therefore important to take care of our dog's teeth and gums.

 Problems with the Digestive System